dazuma/toys/toys/docs/guide.md

     $ toys flags-demo --output /etc
     output is "/etc"

-However, if a user provides `--output` but omits the value, it displays `nil`:
+If a user provides `--output` but omits the value, it displays `true`:

     $ toys flags-demo --output
-    output is nil
+    output is true

 Second, if the following argument looks like a flag (i.e. it begins with a hyphen), it is not treated as an optional value.
 In this example, the argument